NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 6. A files called quadcopter.cam.zip that contains the CAM files for the design.
    Submit it to Eaglint.
 The tool will not look at any other libraries, so if you use any other libraries the consistency checks will fail.

-For this part of the lab, human review will succeed instantly, if you have no errors or warnings.

-Once it passes, create a tag called “board-layout-prereview” Be sure to make it an “annotated” tag and push it to your repo ( [https://git-scm.com/book/en/v2/Git-Basics-Tagging](https://www.google.com/url?q=https%3A%2F%2Fgit-scm.com%2Fbook%2Fen%2Fv2%2FGit-Basics-Tagging&sa=D&sntz=1&usg=AFQjCNGOTg8gwVJ3tdWstD6PfspdhSq1Vg) ).
+Once it passes, create a tag called “board-layout” Be sure to make it an “annotated” tag and push it to your repo ( [https://git-scm.com/book/en/v2/Git-Basics-Tagging](https://www.google.com/url?q=https%3A%2F%2Fgit-scm.com%2Fbook%2Fen%2Fv2%2FGit-Basics-Tagging&sa=D&sntz=1&usg=AFQjCNGOTg8gwVJ3tdWstD6PfspdhSq1Vg) ).
 Verify that it is visible on github.

-### Rubric Part B

-“Perfect” score: 10

-Initial points: 14

-Commit the following:

-- The list of questions your reviewers had about your design as `design_reviews/questions_about_our_board.txt`.
-- The list of questions you had about the design you reviewed as `design_reviews/questions_about_their_board.txt`.
-- Your changes to your schematic, board, and libraries.

-Submit it to Eaglint.

-Once it passes and human review, tag your repo: 'board-layout-postreview'.

-Grading for the design reviews is in two parts:

-1. You will lose points for any problems I find in your reviewee’s design that you should have found.
-2. You will lose a point for each failed submission to Eaglint and human review.